 What is not special about this retirement community

 Sedona does have some drawbacks.
 Many people consider the residents snobby and the city pretentious.
-For those who need employment after retiring, many of the jobs are tourism based and low paying.
-There is a struggle between businesses and environmentalists that want to protect the beauty of Sedona while business want to make money from it.
-Tourists visit year round.
+For those who need employment after retiring, many of the jobs are tourism-based and low paying.
+There is a struggle between businesses and environmentalists that want to protect the beauty of Sedona while business wants to make money from it.
+Tourists visit year-round.

 - Lots of tourists